Sinhala & Tamil New Year

 Learn MoreFull Moon Poya Days

-Monthly full moon celebrations with increased pilgrimages and special ceremonies at the temple.
+Monthly full moon celebrations with increased pilgrimages and special ceremonies.